massoncheg/forgejo-docs/docs/admin/logging-documentation.md

 In this mode the logger will forward log messages to the stdout and stderr streams attached to the Forgejo process.

+For loggers in console mode, `COLORIZE` will default to `true` when appropriate:

+- not on Windows, if the output is connected to a tty;
-For loggers in console mode, `COLORIZE` will default to `true` if not on windows, or the Windows terminal can be set into ANSI mode or is a cygwin or Msys pipe.
+- on Windows, if the output is connected to either a Windows terminal that can be switched into ANSI mode (Windows 10+), or a Cygwin/MSYS terminal.

 Settings: